 Now what if God is the author of the rules, but they are not written in the Bible?
 Think about that.
 Again, God does not say that the Jews are the author.
 They are the caretakers of what God has assigned.
 That is abundantly clear.
 Regardless of whether the Jews were its original source is a moot point.
 They are the caretakers.
 Now whoever the original source is, you would think that they would be God's people and that they would turn to the Bible, turn to the Scriptures for guidance.
 Now they undoubtedly did, but the Scriptures say very little directly.

-Now each calendar creator puts different emphasis on different Scriptures.
-Turn to Psalm 104:19.
+Now each calendar creator puts different emphasis on different scriptures.

-Psalm 104:19 He appointed the moon for seasons: the sun knows his going down.
+Psalm 104:19 He appointed the moon for seasons; the sun knows its going down.

 "He appointed the moon for seasons."
 Are you aware that the Bible never precisely defines season?
 It does not say that the seasons are defined by solstices and equinoxes.
 If you would look up the word "season" in an English dictionary, you would find that it means a fitting or appropriate time.

 The Bible uses a phrase like turning of the year.
-What pray tell does that mean?
+What, pray tell, does that mean?
 Does it mean a specific date in Tishri, or does it mean a general time in Tishri?
-Incidentally, it doesn't even say it has to be in Tishri.
+Incidentally, it does not even say it has to be in Tishri.

 The Bible does not say specifically that one should use either the first faint crescent or a dark moon.
-It doesn't say that you cannot use a full moon, that is, at the beginning of the month.
-It doesn't spell it out that way.
-There is at least one calendar that originated within the Church of God that uses the full moon as the beginning of the month.
+It does not say that you cannot use a full moon, that is, at the beginning of the month.
+It does not spell it out that way.
+There is at least one calendar that originated within the church of God that uses the full moon as the beginning of the month.

 The Bible does not give the rules of intercalation.
-That's when you stick a whole month in, and the year becomes thirteen months long instead of twelve.
-It doesn't say when you do that.
+That is when you stick a whole month in, and the year becomes thirteen months long instead of twelve.
+It does not say when you do that.
 Do you know when it used to be done?
 It used to be done whenever the green leaves of barley were not green.
-I'm not kidding you.
-It used to be done if they had hard rains and a real wet winter and it destroyed all the bridges and people couldn't travel to the feast in Jerusalem.
+I am not kidding you.
+It used to be done if they had hard rains and a real wet winter and it destroyed all the bridges and people could not travel to the feast in Jerusalem.
 They postponed for a whole month.
 They used to postpone for an entire month if the ovens that the ladies used to bake their bread in were destroyed by the rains.
 They used to postpone whenever the pigeons that were used in the sacrifices were not fully fledged.